-This sprawling floral work is a good example of G.NO's signature style - she also specialises in delicate, miniature tattoos and work that looks botanically accurate.
-G.NO is at Tattoo People in Toronto and is fully booked for the foreseeable future.
+This sprawling floral work is a good example of G.NO's signature style.
+She also specialises in delicate, miniature tattoos and work that looks botanically accurate.
+G.NO is at Tattoo People in Toronto.

 Carballo has her fingers in many pies; from make-up artistry and tattooing to painting and illustrating.
 There really is nothing creative she can't master.
 The Argentinian artist, has a penchant for whimsical, pastel coloured watercolour skin art, and we adore the "rough around the edges" sketchy line-work, very reminiscent of mid-century fashion illustrations.